w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/trigger-warning-available.md

 :::tests
 <b>Procedure</b>
-1. Identify triggers.
+For each trigger:
-2. For triggers, check if a warning is provided before the user encounters the trigger.
+2. Check if a warning is provided before the user encounters the trigger.
-3. For triggers, check that the same information is available without triggers.
+3. Check that the same information is available without triggers.

 <b>Expected results</b>